 - Sønderho - Syddanmark.
 Historical village on Fanø island with some 300 historical buildings, mainly from the 19th century.
 Well preserved historical planning of the village.

 - Stege - Sjælland, Møn.
 Charming medieval town with almost unaltered central part, numerous historical buildings.
-Stege flourished in 13th - 16th centuries.
+Stege flourished in the 13th - 16th centuries.

 - Church of Our Lady in Kalundborg - Sjælland.
 Very unusual medieval church with five tall towers.
 Constructed in Romanesque style in the early 13th century.